juju988/pytest_notes/README.md

         SomeClass.class_method(3)
         mock_method.assert_called_with(3)

+I don't really understand the example above.
+What is `mock_method`?
 So, maybe `object` can be anything?
 Here's another example, this time patching a dictionary:

     @patch.dict('os.environ', {'newkey': 'newvalue'})
     class TestSample(unittest.TestCase):